1. What is the University of Canberra Research Portal?

 Many conferences papers are published open access online.
 We check the archiving policies of the conference and, when necessary, contact publishers of conference proceedings.

 9. What is the difference between research paper versions?

-- The Submitted Version (sometimes called the preprint) is the version the author sends to the journal for review.
-Researchers in some disciplines, such as physics, share submitted versions of works regularly for discussion.
+- The Submitted Version (sometimes called the preprint) is the version the author initially sends to the journal for review.
+Researchers in some disciplines, such as physics, share submitted versions of works online regularly for discussion.